trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://github.com/qvr/nonraid](https://github.com/qvr/nonraid)

-[NonRAID](https://github.com/qvr/nonraid#how-it-works) is a fork of UnRAID's storage array kernel driver.
+[NonRAID](https://github.com/qvr/nonraid#how-it-works) is a fork of Unraid's storage array kernel driver.
 Effectively it is like RAID5 at the block device layer without treating the collection of devices as a single device.
 Each device gets a virtual block device associated with it which can be formatted with the filesystem of the user's choice and